Caio Henrique: It's a pleasure to be linked with PSG and Barcelona

 It has been reported that PSG and Barca are both weighing up summer moves for Henrique, but he is not paying much attention to the ongoing speculation surrounding his future.

-"I am a very calm kid with all this," Henrique told Goal when quizzed on the transfer rumours.
-"I try not to get involved to concentrate only on the field and I leave it in the hands of my representatives.
+"I am very calm with all this," Henrique told Goal when quizzed on the transfer rumours.
+"I try not to get involved and concentrate only on [what happens on the] pitch and I leave it (transfer talk) in the hands of my representatives.

-"Of course, it is a great pleasure to sound for these very important clubs in the world, but I have my feet on the ground and I always try to do my best no matter where I am playing.
-I am very focused and committed to the jersey I wear, and that will never change."
+"Of course, it is a great pleasure to hear about these very important clubs, but I have my feet on the ground and I always try to do my best, no matter where I am playing.
+I am very focused and committed to the jersey that I wear, and that will never change."

 Henrique on PSG's front three

-Henrique was also asked which pick who is the most difficult man to defend against from PSG's all-star attacking triumvirate of Kylian Mbappe, Neymar and Angel Di Maria, but was unable to separate the trio due to their varied skillset.
+Henrique was also asked to pick the most difficult man to defend against from PSG's all-star attacking triumvirate of Kylian Mbappe, Neymar and Angel Di Maria, but was unable to separate the trio due to their varied skillset.

-"It is difficult to say one, they are three spectacular players," he added.
-"Mbappe has explosiveness and dribbling as a strong point, while Neymar, in addition to dribbling, has a lot of ability in finding spaces.
+"It is difficult to pick one, they are three spectacular players," he added.
+"Mbappe has his explosiveness and dribbling as a strong point, while Neymar, in addition to his dribbling, has a lot of ability in finding space.
 Di Maria is also difficult to face.
-I think that all three somehow create a lot of difficulties."
+I think that all three in some way create a lot of difficulties."

 Henrique's record at Monaco